-In a recent ULI webinar, a panel of experts discussed the dynamics of the Asia Pacific region’s fast-growing market for environmental, social, and governance (ESG) related debt.
+In a recent ULI webinar, a panel of experts discussed the dynamics of the Asia Pacific region’s fast-growing market for environmental, social, and governance-related debt.
 While the growth of the green finance market regionally still lags that in Europe, the pace of adoption is picking up rapidly.

 Green lending can be tied to a variety of issues ranging from housing affordability to diversity and inclusion in corporate boardrooms.
 The biggest investment theme by far, however, relates to the environment, and in particular projects that address climate change.